-In 2014, Emma was featured on the cover of Harper’s Bazaar’s ‘September Issue’.
-Inside the edition is an article presenting Emma, accompanied by photographs taken by Michael Avedon, grandson of the legendary Richard Avedon, to whom Emma’s grandmother Audrey Hepburn was an artistic muse.
-The feature was received by the world with open arms, generating a whopping 500 million media impressions and 6 million page views.
-Since then, Emma has been featured in a number of other fashion publications and campaigns.
-She has signed with the leading modeling agencies ‘Storm Models’ and ‘Elite Model Management’, and has even received the celebrated annual Intouch Magazine Award Model in the Shooting Category.
-Her latest campaign for the Japanese luxury cosmetic firm ‘Kosé’ was launched across the Far East in 2015.
-After a summer-long apprenticeship in Granada with Spain’s national treasure sculptor Miguel Moreno, Emma relocated to New York City.
+In 2014 Emma was featured on the cover of Harper’s Bazaar’s ‘September Issue’.
+Inside the edition was an article presenting Emma accompanied by photographs taken by Michael Avedon, grandson of the legendary Richard Avedon to whom Emma’s grandmother Audrey Hepburn was an artistic muse.
+The feature generated 500 million media impressions and 6 million page views.
+Emma’s career as a fashion model took off as she was featured in a number of editorial publications and campaigns.
+She signed with the leading modeling agencies ‘Storm Models’ and ‘Elite Model Management’ and was nominated by Intouch Magazine as best model in the shooting category.
+Her campaign for the Japanese luxury cosmetic firm ‘Kosé’ was launched across the Far East in 2015.
+After working for Spain’s national treasure sculptor Miguel Moreno during the production of Spanish public art projects, Emma relocated to New York City.